Training a Model

 This notebook demonstrates the process of training a 2.5 kB model using TensorFlow and converting it for use with TensorFlow Lite for Microcontrollers.

 Deep learning networks learn to model patterns in underlying data.
 Here, we're going to train a network to model data generated by a sine (opens new window) function.
-This will result in a model that can take a value, x, and predict its sine, y.
+This will result in a model that can take a value, x

 The model created in this notebook is used in the hello_world (opens new window) example for TensorFlow Lite for MicroControllers (opens new window).